Nervosys/Botnix/lib/README.md

-# Nixpkgs lib
+# Botpkgs lib

-This directory contains the implementation, documentation and tests for the Nixpkgs `lib` library.
+This directory contains the implementation, documentation and tests for the Botpkgs `lib` library.

 ## Overview